Shahbaz to be PAC chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing the meeting, Shahbaz Sharif said the opposition would play a historic rolewhich would restore trust of people in parliament.
-Shahbaz Sharif said the PML-N would play its part in safeguarding the national interests inside and outside parliament.

-Majority of PML-N members in the Senate and National Assembly attended the parliamentary party meeting, which also discussed various points relating to the supplementary budget presented by the PTI government.

-The meeting decided that the PML-N leaders would keep an eye over the present government’s measures with regard to the CPEC, Local Government system and development projects.
+The meeting decided that the PML-N leaders would keep eye over present government’s measures with regard to the CPEC, Local Government system and development projects.

-Shahbaz Sharif said measures taken/proposed in the mini-budget confirm that the incumbent government lacks economic vision and planning, which could find solutions to problems being faced by the country and that was why the opposition rejected the supplementary budget.
-“The present economic conditions demand a more responsible role from the government,” he said, adding the opposition would not disappoint the masses.
+Shahbaz Sharif said measures taken/ proposed in the mini-budget confirm that the incumbent government lack economic vision and planning which could find solutions to problems being faced by the country that was why the opposition rejected supplementary budget.
+“The present economic conditions demand more responsible role from the government,” he said, adding, the opposition would not disappoint the masses.

-ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) President and Leader of the Opposition in the National Assembly, Shahbaz Sharif, will lead the Public Accounts Committee of Parliament.

-Addressing the meeting, Shahbaz Sharif said the opposition would play a historic rolewhich would restore trust of people in parliament.
-Shahbaz Sharif said the PML-N would play its part in safeguarding the national interests inside and outside parliament.

-Majority of PML-N members in the Senate and National Assembly attended the parliamentary party meeting, which also discussed various points relating to the supplementary budget presented by the PTI government.

-The meeting decided that the PML-N leaders would keep an eye over the present government’s measures with regard to the CPEC, Local Government system and development projects.
+The meeting decided that the PML-N leaders would keep eye over present government’s measures with regard to the CPEC, Local Government system and development projects.

-Shahbaz Sharif said measures taken/proposed in the mini-budget confirm that the incumbent government lacks economic vision and planning, which could find solutions to problems being faced by the country and that was why the opposition rejected the supplementary budget.
-“The present economic conditions demand a more responsible role from the government,” he said, adding the opposition would not disappoint the masses.
+Shahbaz Sharif said measures taken/ proposed in the mini-budget confirm that the incumbent government lack economic vision and planning which could find solutions to problems being faced by the country that was why the opposition rejected supplementary budget.
+“The present economic conditions demand more responsible role from the government,” he said, adding, the opposition would not disappoint the masses.

 Comments